This post contains affiliate links. Our disclosure policy.advertisement - content continues below

 Here’s the perfect way to separate your eggs.
 It will certainly bring a smile to your face every time you use it and what a great gift idea too!
 You can purchase it on Amazon at a great price point.
 Details can be found here

 Over on the Pure Wow site, the Blogger has come up with a great idea to cook a big batch of hard boiled eggs.
 This trick will come in very handy particularly if you have a heap of people to make eggs for and apparently the only taste difference to using your stove top is a creamier texture!

 We love this method for bulk baking and you will end up with a perfect consistency.
-You can make up a big batch of hard boiled eggs to have on standby.
 Eggs are full of protein, great for packing in lunch boxes or for a delicious on the run snack.
 They will last in your fridge for up to a week.
-What a genius idea!
+What a genius idea.

 How To Peel An Egg

 Buzzfeed has some great tips for peeling a boiled egg.
 Simply crack your egg on the counter then while rolling your egg, press down until the egg is cracked all over.

 Then Peel.
 If you are having difficulty peeling, pop it under some cold running water.
 This should help to loosen the shell.

 How To Determine If An Egg Is Fresh

 The last thing anyone wants to eat or serve up is rotten eggs!
 There is an easy test that you can do so you know precisely how fresh your eggs are and all you need is a bowl of water to test.
 Here’s how you do it -: